 If you’ve been offered a graduate place, it’s important you have a basic understanding of your graduate pay and working conditions.

 These are outlined in your workplace enterprise bargaining agreement (also called enterprise agreement or EBA), which is the most important document affecting your working life.

 As an ANMF member, we negotiate with your employer on your behalf the terms and conditions of these EBAs, covering everything from wages and classifications, to allowances, leave, breaks, professional development and discipline procedures.

 The lifetime of an agreement is usually four years, but it will still apply when it expires, until a new agreement is finalised.
-Currently ANMF has begun negotiations with the Andrews Government for the 2020-2024 public sector agreement.
+ANMF is currently finalising negotiations with the Andrews Government for the 2020-2024 public sector agreement.